jiexiangfan/FitbitPhysioDataCollector/README.md

 ## How to install

-To install this Fitbit application to Fitbit Versa, you'll need the following prerequisites/steps:
+To install this Fitbit application to Fitbit Sense, you'll need the following prerequisites/steps:

 - A Fitbit user account for each phone and watch pair (different Google accounts as Fitbit only accept sign in with Google since 2024)
 - Official Fitbit app installed on the paired Android phone
 - Same Fitbit account logged in to Fitbit app, Fitbit CLI (`logout` and do `npx fitbit` again to switch account)
+- Double check the user (students, teachers) and the IP address of data destination (Android local server) in `/companion/config.js`
 - Run `npx fitbit` in root directory
 - Run `bi` to build and install the Fitbit watch application